Intel shares surge after Q1 2026 earnings, increasing the risk of a short-term correction

 Intel’s Q2 2025 results highlighted several ongoing challenges.
 First, the company faced significant pressure on profitability due to restructuring and major write‑downs, which reduced both gross and operating margins.

-Second, Intel continued to struggle to attract external clients to its Intel Foundry Services (IFS) business, which provides contract chip manufacturing.
+Second, Intel continued to struggle to attract external clients to Intel Foundry Services (IFS), which provides contract chip manufacturing.
 The Foundry segment generated around 4.3 billion USD in Q2 revenue, but this was almost entirely from internal orders.
 Revenue from third‑party clients was minimal at just 22 million USD – a negligible figure given the substantial investments made in this area.
 This indicates that IFS has yet to establish itself as a serious competitor to players like TSMC and Samsung in the foundry market.
-Intel continues to promote the Foundry direction as strategically important and placed its bets on Intel 18A process technology.
+Intel continues to promote the Foundry direction as strategically important and has placed its bets on Intel 18A process technology.
 Still, full commercial adoption by external customers remains at a very early stage.

 The new leadership under CEO Lip‑Bu Tan is restructuring the corporate organisation, reducing costs, reassessing capital investments, and focusing on key products – including the development of AI processors and the next generation of Intel 18A chips: Panther Lake and Clearwater Forest, which are expected to launch in 2025–2026.

-Intel Corporation Q3 2025 results
+Intel Corporation Q3 2025 financial results

 • Revenue: 13.65 billion USD (+3%)